Loop3D/LoopStructural/API.md

 Stage 5) to implement a fixed interface class is premature before that stage's design work happens.
 A registry + signature-diff test catches accidental breaks without pre-committing to a rigid shape now.

+Contract-test scope note: the snapshot test protects symbol presence and signatures, not full behavioral equivalence.
+Behavioral stability must be covered by unit/integration/example tests for the relevant stable surface.

 ## Stable surface (as of this policy, 2026-07-24)